Golden Globes to kick off 2018 award season: What to know about the show

 Who's hosting?

 Seth Meyers, the host of “Late Night with Seth Meyers” on NBC, will host the Globes for the first time this year.
-Jimmy Fallon hosted the year prior.
+Jimmy Fallon hosted the show in 2017.

 Comedian Ricky Gervais hosted the award show in 2010, 2011, 2012 and again in 2016, with Amy Poehler and Tina Fey taking over the hosting responsibilities during that three-year gap.